HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 GOLDEN CIRCLE + HRUNALAUG + BRUARFOSS WATERFALL

-While you could start with the Blue Lagoon and Reykjavik, I actually suggest saving these destinations for your last day.
+While you could start with the Blue Lagoon and Reykjavik, I suggest saving these destinations for your last day.

 Reserve one day for the most famous and popular area – namely, the Golden Circle, which has several attractions.
 The name “Golden Circle“ was derived from Gullfoss, which means “golden waterfall” in Icelandic, and is one main attractions for day 1 in Iceland.